-The Joint Institute for Strategic Energy Analysis' (JISEA's) publications continue to guide, influence, and inform global energy policy and investment decisions.
+The Joint Institute for Strategic Energy Analysis' (JISEA's) publications continue to guide and inform global energy policy and investment decisions.
 For more information on any JISEA published work, please contact us.

 Battery storage is becoming an important component of the energy grid.
 A correlation can be drawn between the growth in renewable energy and the expected growth in battery storage.
 This white paper discusses the use of battery storage and battery hybrids, provides a high-level analysis of markets that are best suited for battery storage and storage hybrids, and covers regulations and incentives that support or impede the implementation of standalone storage and battery hybrids.

 This study focuses on onshore natural gas operations and examines the extent to which oil and gas firms have embraced certain organizational characteristics that lead to 'high reliability'—understood here as strong safety and reliability records over extended periods of operation.
 The key questions that motivated this study include whether onshore oil and gas firms engaged in exploration and production and midstream (i.e., natural gas transmission and storage) are implementing practices characteristic of high reliability organizations and the extent to which any such practices are being driven by industry innovations and standards and/or regulatory requirements.